blinkupsdk/docs/README.md

 2. Name
 3. Phone Number

-To validate if a user name is avaiable use the following API:
+To validate if a user name is available use the following API:

 ### Check Username Availability